 We also work with Help Me Quit, which was launched in April 2017 by Public Health Wales and aims to make it easier for smokers to access help to quit smoking.
-As part of Welsh Government plans to unify all smoking cessation services, community based Help Me Quit groups previously managed by Public Health Wales will now be run by Health Boards across Wales.
-This provides an opportunity for a seamless transition between hospital and community based smoking cessation services, helping the smoker to quit.
+In October 2019 community based Help Me Quit teams (previously managed by Public Health Wales) transferred to Health Boards as directed by the Welsh Government.
+With all three Smoking Cessation Providers managed by the Health Board, an opportunity for seamless transition between hospital and community based smoking cessation services is possible and work has commenced to review this process, to ensure the smoker is offered a flexible and accessible service to help in their quit attempt.